Chapter One: New Addition

 "Your relationship with Jack?"
 Daniel watched Arty look up at him before looking away as he scooped crumbs onto the plate.

 "Yeah.
 You're very smart, aren't you?
-I mean, it's not hard to tell our age difference, but still," Arty laughed and walked away from the counter to the trash can, where he dumped the plate's trash in before going to the sink, where he put the plate in the sink.
+I mean, it's not hard to tell our age difference, but still," Arty laughed and walked away from the counter to the trash can, where he dumped the plate inside.

 "You're lying," Daniel spoke up and Arty laughed, nodding.
 He dropped his gaze to the floor before looking back to Daniel.